 PowerAdvocate’s EU-U.S. Privacy Shield certification can be found at https://www.privacyshield.gov/welcome.
 For more information about the Privacy Shield Principles, please visit https://www.privacyshield.gov/.
 For more information about PowerAdvocate’s processing of Personal Data obtained from Consumers on www.PowerAdvocate.com please visit https://w3.poweradvocate.com/trust/.

 PowerAdvocate collects Personal Data directly from Consumers.
 This collection occurs, for example, when a Consumer visits PowerAdvocate ’s website and provides Personal Data to PowerAdvocate.
 In addition, PowerAdvocate obtains Consumer Personal Data, such as contact information, in connection with maintaining its Customer relationships and providing its products and services to Customers.
 PowerAdvocate also obtains Personal Data, such as contact information, of its vendors’ representatives.
 Power Advocate Inc. uses this information to manage its relationships with its vendors.

-As a Processor, PowerAdvocate receives Personal Data about its Customers’ Consumers located in the EU.
+As a Processor, PowerAdvocate receives Personal Data about its Customers’ Consumers located in the EU, United Kingdom, or Switzerland.
 PowerAdvocate’s Customers provide the Personal Data to PowerAdvocate in connection with PowerAdvocate ’s provision of services to its Customers.
 In this capacity, PowerAdvocate acts pursuant to its Customers’ instructions.

 PowerAdvocate’s privacy practices regarding the processing of Consumer Personal Data comply, as appropriate, with the Privacy Shield Principles of Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement and Liability.